NETWAYS/jenkins-training/Pipeline/01_chapter.md

 Topics in this chapter:

 * Chaining jobs
-* Touching on pipeline

 !SLIDE bullets noprint
 # Complex Jobs
 Topics in this chapter:

 * Chaining Jobs
-* Touching on pipeline